 This section sets out some of the visa conditions and immigration rules for English language and non-degree programme non-EEA students in Ireland, as defined by the New Immigration Regime for Full Time Non-EEA Students introduced in July 2011.

-If you are applying for a student visa to do an English language course in Ireland, it is very important to ensure that it is a recognised English language school.
+If you are applying for a student visa to do an English language course in Ireland, it is very important to ensure that the course is on the Interim List of Eligible Programmes (ILEP)

 The main conditions of being a Full-Time Language and Non-Degree Programme Non-EEA student are:-